nats-io/nats-streaming-server/README.md

 ### Failover

-When the active server fails, one of the standby will be elected leader.
-In that role, it is going to attempt to get an exclusive lock to the store.
-If it succeeds, it becomes active and goes through the process of recovering the store and service clients.
+When the active server fails, all standby servers will try to activate.
+The process consists of trying to get an exclusive lock on the storage.

+The first server that succeeds will become active and go through the process of recovering the store and service clients.
 It is as if a server in standalone mode was automatically restarted.

-If it fails to get the store lock, it will go back to standby mode.
-Another election will shortly occur and the process repeats until a standby is fully promoted to active server.
+All other servers that failed to get the store lock will go back to standby mode and stay in this mode until they stop receiving heartbeats from the current active server.

-By default, the quorum for the FT group is set to 1, but you can configure this number.
-The quorum is the number of servers required for an election to take place.
-It can be useful to minimize risk of network partitions by forcing a certain number of servers reachable in the group in order to have an election.
+It is possible that a standby trying to activate is not able to immediately acquire the store lock.
+When that happens, it goes back into standby mode, but if it fails to receive heartbeats from an active server, it will try again to acquire the store lock.
+The interval is random but as of now set to a bit more than a second.

 # Getting Started